kinokoberuji/timeseries_ml_utils/Readme.md

 ## TODO now

+add a new fit callback just retuning metrics after each batch

 create the matrix per column instead of all concatenated columns and then allow an additional encoding step on the whole (lstm, features)-matrix per column before we concatenate all features into the final matrix. this way we could also encode the frequencies of the